Sockbubbles/Noscentia/src/content/products/en/SlimLine.md

 main:
   id: 2
   content: |
     Introducing the Noscentia Slim Weaving Shuttle – the ideal tool for smooth and precise weaving.
-This ultra-slim shuttle ensures effortless operation and is compatible with all standard bobbins.
+This ultra-slim shuttle ensures effortless operation and is compatible with all standard bobbins up to 6 inches.
 Its secure magnetic latch allows for quick loading, and while it is not reversible, its compact design offers exceptional handling and control for detailed work.
   imgCard: "@/images//SlimLine.png"
   imgMain: "@/images/SlimLine.png"
   imgAlt: "Navettes"